Table Of Content

 While manual degraining in Premiere Pro works for moderate noise, it can struggle with footage shot in low light or with heavy compression.
 In such cases, an AI-powered degrain tool like UniFab Denoise AI provides a faster, smarter, and more consistent solution.

 Traditional noise removal methods (like the Median effect in Premiere Pro) analyze only the current frame, which can blur details or soften edges.
+In contrast, AI-based degraining tools use deep neural networks trained on thousands of noisy and clean video pairs.
+This allows them to:

 As a result, AI degraining produces sharper, natural-looking footage that requires little to no manual adjustment — perfect for creators who want a quick, cinematic finish.